RoseMagura/HostingProject/README.md

 ## Installation

-Run `npm install` in the root folder to install the dependencies for the root project, as well as `npm run frontend:install` and `npm run backend:install` to take care of the other dependencies.
+Run `npm run frontend:install` and
+`npm run backend:install` to take care of the project dependencies.

 ## Usage